odea-project/qAlgorithms/report/discussion_tests.md

 ## Applied Test: Centroid Stability
-A general increase in disorder for both centroid parameters can be observed, but exception limit is only passed for the last two measurements.
+A general increase in disorder for both centroid parameters can be observed, but the exception limit is only passed for the last two measurements.
 The warning limit is only surpassed once (at measurement 10) before that.
 While the general principles are viable, the decided limit values are not sensitive enough to respond to the problems in this dataset.